themesberg/flowbite-svelte/src/routes/tabs/+page.md

 <Htwo label="Full width tabs" />

-If you want to show the tabs on the full width relative to the parent element you can do so by using the full width tabs component example.
+If you want to show the tabs on the full width relative to the parent element use `tabStype="full"` prop.

 <ExampleDiv>
 	<TabWrapper